-- 5.1 From February 2021, following award through a competitive bid process (RFP #529-2020), the Region utilized Jupiter Energy to provide strategic electricity procurement and account management services to the Region for a two-year term with the right to extend the contract for an additional one-year term, which the Region exercised.
-Among the services provided by Jupiter Energy was support and input to annual electricity budgets and forecasts, peak demand monitoring and curtailment notifications, and the development of procurement strategies through obtaining competitive bids for the supply of electricity to the Region's facilities using commodity price hedging agreements, where deemed appropriate. - 5.2 Effective March 1, 2024, following a competitive bid process (RFP #529-2023) and with the expiry of the prior agreement, the Region has contracted with ECNG Energy Group to provide similar strategic electricity procurement and account management services to the Region for a three-year term with a right to extend the contract for up to two additional one-year terms. - 5.3 The Region's facilities, including Duffin Creek Water Pollution Control Plant and Durham Regional Local Housing Corporation (DRLHC) properties, are estimated to have consumed almost 195 million kWh of electricity in 2023 (metered and not adjusted for losses), at an estimated total cost of over \$24 million across almost

-2 The LAS program year starts on November 1st and concludes on October 31st of the following year.
-Estimates assume transportation to Dawn at OEB-approved Rate 6 transportation rates although LAS may also secure its own transportation component for associated natural gas volumes.
+- 5.1 Since March 1, 2024, following award through a competitive bid process (RFP #529-2023), the Region has been utilizing the services of ECNG Energy Group to provide strategic electricity procurement and account management services to the Region for a three-year term.
+Among the services provided by ECNG Energy Group is support and input to annual electricity budgets and forecasts, peak demand monitoring and curtailment notifications, and the development of procurement strategies through obtaining competitive bids for the supply of electricity to the Region's facilities using commodity price hedging agreements, where deemed appropriate. - 5.2 The Region's facilities, including Duffin Creek Water Pollution Control Plant and DRLHC properties, are estimated to have consumed over 195.5 million kWh of electricity in 2024 (metered and not adjusted for losses), at an estimated total cost of almost \$25.7 million across almost 700 individual end-use accounts (including applicable taxes).4 transportation rates although LAS may also secure its own transportation component for associated natural gas volumes.